georchestra/georchestra/migrations/19.12/README.md

 # From 19.04 to 19.12

+## Database migration

+No manual changes on the model are required to upgrade to the new version.

 ## LDAP upgrade

 With this release, custom new attributes are added to geOrchestra users and organisations in the LDAP, leveraging a custom, [dedicated schema](https://github.com/georchestra/georchestra/blob/master/ldap/docker-root/georchestraSchema.ldif).